 Once the call was released and Wolf’s campaign confirmed that it was Porter’s voice on the call, Wolf’s campaign manager immediately terminated Porter, sources close to Wolf’s campaign told A Miner Detail.

-Impallaria is defending his fired former aide, calling Walch an “outstanding chief of staff” while dismissing the absence of an authority line as a “minor offense.”
+Impallaria is defending his fired aide, calling Walch an “outstanding chief of staff” and dismissing the absence of an authority line as a “minor offense.”

-Republican state lawmakers and staffers who spoke to A Miner Detail on background said Walsh had a poor reputation in Annapolis and was not well-regarded.
+Republican state lawmakers and staffers who spoke to A Miner Detail on background said Walsh has a poor reputation in Annapolis and was not well-regarded.

 “Tyler is extremely confrontational and unprofessional,” a Republican lawmaker told A Miner Detail who represents Harford County.

-“He’s a bully who is indicative of the kind of people Impallaria hires.”
+“He’s a bully, indicative of the kind of people Impallaria hires.”

 Last April, A Miner Detail reached out to Walch via Facebook Messanger concerning his interaction with another District 7 Republican candidate.